Exploring the Depth of the Jesuit Educational Tradition

 - Interdisciplinary

-A commentary article is a response to a scholarly essay and should be ~1,000–4,000 words in length.
+Submissions of commentary articles are responses to specific scholarly essays and should be roughly 1,000–4,000 words in length.
 Relevant citation of sources should be used when appropriate.
+Authors are not required to provide an abstract, but are encouraged to identify 3–5 keywords for indexing purposes.

 Original translations to English of primary or secondary sources pertaining to Jesuit education are invited.
 Authors are expected to obtain any necessary permissions for material used.

-Submissions of reflections should be roughly 2,000–4,000 words.
+Submissions of reflections should be 2,000–4,000 words.
 Reflections should engage with the educational heritage and tradition of the Society of Jesus and their apostolates.
-Submissions should fit within the focus and scope of the journal and should include one to three sources, broadly defined, for further engagement.
+Submissions should fit within the focus and scope of the journal and should include 1–3 sources, broadly defined, for further engagement on the topic at the end of the article.
+Obituaries or reflections on the impact of important figures in Jesuit education are also welcome.
 Reflections may include notes with bibliographical references, photos, tables, etc. where applicable.

 Jesuit Educational Quarterly